aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --services.[SERVICE].options.traceOutput <filename>                                   The name of the trace file.
 Can be a file prefix (app will add *.DATE*.zip) , or a specific name and no DATE* will be added e.g., c:\traces\mytrace
   --services.[SERVICE].collectCounters <true|false>                                     Whether to collect dotnet counters.
   --services.[SERVICE].collectStartup <true|false>                                      Whether to includes the startup phase in the traces, i.e after the application is launched and before it is marked as ready.
 For a web application it means before it is ready to accept requests.

+  ## Environment

+  --services.[SERVICE].environmentVariables <key=value>                                 An environment variable key/value pair to assign to the process.
+Can be used multiple timesto define multiple values.

   -c|--client            URL of benchmark client -s|--server            URL of benchmark server